-The Subject Application density and building heights are consistent with the GSSC Master Plan's recommendations.
-The proposed medical office building is within the 110-foot height limit and the Project's overall density is within the Master Plan's density recommendations.
+The Project's density and building heights are consistent with the GSSC Master Plan's recommendations.
+The medical office building is within the 110-foot height limit and the Project's overall density is within the Master Plan's density recommendations.